 A ‘soft-knee’ characteristic is a low compression ratio for low-level signals and a high ratio for high-level signals.
-With infinite setting, the output stays the same no matter how much you increase the input.
+With infinite settings, the output stays the same no matter how much you increase the input.

 This is how fast the compressor reduces the gain when a signal is input.
 Basically, the time it takes to kick in.
-Longer attack times mean that more of the signal goes through before it start to get compressed.
+Longer attack times mean that more of the signal goes through before it starts to get compressed.

 This is how fast the compressor returns to neutral, or how fast the gain returns to normal.
-Short release times give the famous ‘pumping’ or ‘breathing’ sound, and are good for following rapid gain changes.
+Short release times give the famous ‘pumping’ or ‘breathing’ sound and are good for following rapid gain changes.

 This is the number of dB that the gain is reduced by the compressor, and varies with the input level.
 This is displayed on the meter.